RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 How have the parties dealt with each other in the past?
 Yes, but also how the industry as a whole deal with these matters.

-As the Restatement of Contracts 2nd puts in section 202 "Rules in Aid of Interpretation:"
+As the Restatement of Contracts 2nd puts in section 202 "Rules in Aid of Interpretation":

 > Where an agreement involves repeated occasions for performance
 > by either party with knowledge of the nature of the performance